Ishaanjolly/Pediatric-Vaccine-Pricing-/README.md

 * *Business_net_income_2018.xlsx*: file with the business net income results for 2018 of Sanofi Pasteur.
 We used information form this file to derive target profit of this manufacturer.
 * *Estimating_demand_curve_coefficients.xlsx*: file with the stimation of demand and paramenters of a, b and c of the model for years 2018 and 2019.
 * *Estimating_target_profit_2019.xlsx*: file with the estimation of target profits for Sanofi Pasteur and GlaxoSmithKline for 2019.

+Main Reference:

+[1]: Cummings, K., S. Martonosi, and B. Behzad, "Centers for Disease Control and Prevention as a Strategic Agent in the Pediatric Vaccine Market: An Analytical Approach," Manufacturing and Services Operations Management, Articles in Advance (2020))